harry-gibson/DHS-To-Database/README.md

 ## Examples of usage

 Once the database has been populated, the next step is of course to use it to extract the datasets of interest!
-Several examples of proejcts where I have done this are found in [this repository](https://github.com/harry-gibson/DHS-Data-Extractions).
+Several examples of projects where I have done this are found in [this repository](https://github.com/harry-gibson/DHS-Data-Extractions).